-We offer a competitive starting salary, take-home patrol vehicles, paid medical and dental, and a supportive community.
+We offer a good starting salary, take-home patrol vehicles, paid medical and dental, TDCRS retirement, and a supportive community.
 We also offer extensive training and professional development opportunities.
 Now is a great time to get on board as we grow with the beautiful Highland Lakes area of Texas.

 Burnet County K9 Ron (aka Jag) participated in the 3rd annual Texas Narcotics Officers Association K9 Competition which was sponsored by Pacesetter K9 LLC.